canonical/ubuntu-core-docs/docs/explanation/system-snaps/network-manager/index.md

 ## Upstream documentation

-Existing documentation from the upstream project can be found [here](https://wiki.gnome.org/Projects/NetworkManager).
+Documentation for the upstream project can be found at [https://wiki.gnome.org/Projects/NetworkManager](https://wiki.gnome.org/Projects/NetworkManager).

 ```{toctree}
 :hidden: